 Setting the Pace

-If you are planning to tackle puzzles, you may try best online crossword puzzles and get going anytime, anywhere.
+If you are planning to tackle puzzles, you may try the best online crossword games and get going anytime, anywhere.

 Crossword never-ending obsession

 Nature abhors a vacuum.
 When you see the empty black & white grid, you get an urge to fill it.

 In general, Monday and Tuesday puzzles are quite straightforward having a particular theme.

 Wednesday and Thursday crosswords have wordplay and are a bit tricky.
 Friday and Saturday puzzles have long answers and Sunday puzzles are the most difficult ones having a challenging vocabulary.

 Surprisingly, Monday puzzles are the hardest as compared to other weekday puzzles.

 Puzzlers like things that tease and joggle their brain.
 Puzzles are always fun and you can always find the level of skill you want.

 Here are the different types of puzzles that were created over the years:

 The grid-type having words end and the spaces between them are marked by one of the squares being filled in a block form.